qxvzol/Py-Lights/README.md

 * We prepared VSCode to use as the editor.
 * We also setup the Raspberry Pi Pico to run on VSCode by installing the required plugins/extensions.
 * Additionally we linked setup a Github repository to store the code.
+* We also copied a code to blink the LED to test the code was working